Greater-London-Authority/ldn-viz-tools/design-system-specification/design-system-specification-2026-07-27.md

 The responsive behaviour is designed mobile-first: values are set at `base` so the hierarchy is correct on the smallest screen, then grow upward.
 The governing rule is that a role never overtakes the role above it and never drops below the role beneath it, at any breakpoint.
 A role scales only if the roles it must stay ordered against scale with it.
 This is why the content Title ladder and the two Metric roles scale as groups rather than individually — scaling one alone is what produced the earlier inversions (Title 1 below Title 2, Metric below Metric Sm).

-Scaling roles: **Prose** Display, Headline, Title 1, Title 2, Title 3 (Title 4 is the fixed ladder floor); **Product** Dashboard head, Metric, Section head.
+Scaling roles: **Prose** Display, Headline, Title 1, Title 2, Title 3 (Title 4 is the fixed ladder floor); **Product** Page head, Metric, Section head.
 Everything else is fixed at every breakpoint.

 The matrices below list every role at every breakpoint; read a column top-to-bottom to confirm the hierarchy holds at that width.
 Breakpoints: `base` <640, `sm` ≥640, `md` ≥768, `lg` ≥1024, `xl` ≥1280.